Math operators

 EXP Deduce the exponential function of a value.

-LOG Returns the NATURAL LOG of a value.
+LOG Returns the NATUREAL LOG of a value.

 LOG10 Returns the LOG of a value.